Wiski-ai/Wifi-Ethical-hack-software/README.md

 * **Interactive confirmation**: Requires typing a human confirmation phrase before any disruptive action.
 * **Explicit permission flags**: `--i-have-written-permission` and `--target-lab` are required to enable risky operations.
 * **No automatic remote logging**: Tools do not phone-home or upload logs by default.
-* **Rate limiting for broadcast frames**: When enabled, burst attacks are slowed to minimize collateral impact.
+* **Rate limiting for broadcast frames**: When enabled, burst operations are slowed to minimize collateral impact.
 * **Environment checks**: Basic heuristics to detect if the machine is connected to a non-isolated network; if detected, disruptive actions are blocked.

 These protections are not a substitute for legal authorization.
 They are intended to reduce accidental misuse and to document responsible use patterns.